 2. Not wearing socks

-Not wearing socks to the airport is one of the worst airport mistakes travelers make!
+Not wearing socks to the airport is one of the top airport mistakes travelers should avoid!
 Most airport security lines require passengers to take their shoes off for inspection.
 If you do not have socks on, you will be barefoot on the dirty airport floor!

 It is understandable you might be wearing flip flops or sandals if you are going to a tropical destination.
 However, most airplanes are cold anyway, so you might want socks either way.